Orion-AI-Lab/S4A-Models/README.md

 #### Essential scripts

-- `coco_data_split.py`: Uses the nectCDF4 data and the annotations to produce three COCO files for training, validation and testing.
+- `coco_data_split.py`: Uses the nectCDF4 data to produce three COCO files for training, validation and testing.
-- `export_medians_multi.py`: Uses the netCDF4 data and the COCO files to compute the median image per month.
+- `export_medians_multi.py`: Uses the netCDF4 data and the COCO files to compute the median image per month and export them to the disk.
 - `compute_class_weights.py`: Computes the class weights based on the exported medians, to account for class imbalance.
 - `object-based-csv.py`: Uses the netCDF4 data to compute the statistics required for OAD.
 - `pad_experiments.py`: The main script for training/testing the PAD models.
 - `oad_experiments.py`: The main script for training/testing the OAD models.
 - `visualize_predictions.py`: Produces a visualization of the ground truth and the prediction of a given model for a given image.
+Only relevant for PAD models.

 #### Using the repo